-Search engines help searches find information, businesses, products, tutorials, and basically anything posted on a website on the internet.
+Search engines help searchers find information, businesses, products, tutorials, and basically anything posted on a website on the internet.

-In pre search engines days, to find a website you would need to already know the URL to find the website.
-Search engines enable you to receive website suggestions based on what you think you’re looking for.
-All you have to do is type in a search term.
-Then search engines provide you with the most relevant websites featuring what you’re looking for.
+To find a website in pre-search engine days, you would need to already know the URL, which you’d then type directly into the web browser.
+Today, search engines enable you to receive website suggestions based on what they think you’re looking for.
+All you have to do is type in a search query.
+Then, search engines provide you with the most relevant websites featuring what you’re looking for.